heroku/hk/README.md

 hk is a command line client to the Heroku runtime platform, designed to be as fast as possible.

+#### Disclaimer

+This is pre-alpha software.
+It will undergo substantial changes during the coming months.
+Don't be surprised if it is broken or if the interface is completely altered without warning.

+Issues and pull requests are still welcome, but please understand that they may be rejected if it's an issue we just aren't ready to tackle this early in the project.

 ### Motivation

 #### Fast as a feature